electricimp/Salesforce/examples/OAuth2_SmartRefrigerator/README.md

     SmartFridgeApplication(SF_AUTH_TYPE.DEVICE);
     ```

 1. Upload code to the device by clicking *Build and Force Restart*.
 Your device will restart and you should start to see logs.

 If you selected JTW OAuth Flow, your device will authenticate and store a token automatically and will begin sending data to Salesforce.

 ### Device OAuth Flow - Authenticating Device ###

 If you selected Device OAuth flow you will need to authenticate your device by entering a code in a form on a another webpage.
 There will be logs that show the URL for the form and the Device code that needs to be entered.
 The logs should look similar to the following:

 ```
 2019-07-26T23:50:05.559 +00:00	[Status]	Agent restarted: reload.
-2019-07-26T23:50:05.569 +00:00	[Agent]	[SmartFridegeApp] OAuth type: DEVICE 2019-07-26T23:50:05.570 +00:00	[Agent]	[OAuth2DeviceFlow] Change status of session 1 from idle to requesting code 2019-07-26T23:50:05.647 +00:00	[Agent]	[OAuth2DeviceFlow] Change status of session 1 from requesting code to waiting for user 2019-07-26T23:50:05.648 +00:00	[Agent]	-------------------------------------------------------------------------------------
+2019-07-26T23:50:05.569 +00:00	[Agent]	[SmartFridgeApp] OAuth type: DEVICE 2019-07-26T23:50:05.570 +00:00	[Agent]	[OAuth2DeviceFlow] Change status of session 1 from idle to requesting code 2019-07-26T23:50:05.647 +00:00	[Agent]	[OAuth2DeviceFlow] Change status of session 1 from requesting code to waiting for user 2019-07-26T23:50:05.648 +00:00	[Agent]	-------------------------------------------------------------------------------------